 History of the School of Art

-The Department of Art became the School of Art (SoA) in 1996 and in 2002, TTU formed the College of Visual & Performing Arts (CVPA) to include the School of Art, School of Music, and Department of Theatre and Dance.
-Since 2007, with significant financial support from the Helen Jones Foundation and The CH Foundation, the Art has expanded into the 3D Art Annex (a few blocks from the Art Building), which houses the disciplines of Jewelry Design & Metalsmithing, Ceramics, and Sculpture.
+The Department of Art became the School of Art (SoA) in 1996.
+In 2002, TTU formed the College of Visual & Performing Arts (CVPA) to include the School of Art, School of Music, and Department of Theatre and Dance.
+Since 2007, with significant financial support from the Helen Jones Foundation and The CH Foundation, our facilities have expanded into the 3D Art Annex (a few blocks from the Art Building), which houses the disciplines of Jewelry Design & Metalsmithing, Ceramics, and Sculpture.
 During the 2007-2008 school year, Art celebrated its 40th anniversary.
-Former and current directors, faculty and graduates converged to view three alumni exhibitions that represented the multiple decades of stimulating interaction between students and professors in Art and to honor the contributions made by many individuals to Art's growth in terms of size but more importantly, in terms of commitments to excellence in teaching and research.
+Former and current directors, faculty, and graduates converged to view three alumni exhibitions that represented the multiple decades of stimulating interaction between students and professors in Art.
+This event also honored the contributions made by many individuals to Art's growth in terms of size, but more importantly, in terms of commitments to excellence in teaching and research.

 The SoA's faculty has grown in number and continues to excel in research.
 Of course, for the 32 full-time SoA faculty, research includes scholarly publications in art education and art history as well as the making of art.
 School of Art faculty have won the U.S. Presidential Higher Education Community Service Honor Roll Award for two consecutive years and have served as presidents of international organizations such as the Association of Latin American Art.
 Our faculty members publish, curate, and exhibit nationally and internationally.